sandstorm/neos-kickstart/PROJECT.md

 #### run single BDD feature files / scenarios

-The `make e2e-tests` command runs **all tests** what is handy before you push your commits.
+The `dev e2e-tests` command runs **all tests** what is handy before you push your commits.
 Often, in TDD it is more practical to run single feature files or scenarios.
 That has to be done via command line, since the IntelliJ integration "play button" does not work for our docker setup (afaik).